saraswatmks/saraswatmks.github.com/_posts/2026/2026-07-12-disaggregated-prefill-decode-vllm.md

 ### Failure 2: The Hot Creator Problem

-**Symptom:** One prefill node at 100% utilization.
+One prefill node at 100% utilization.
 Three others at 20%.
 P99 latency for one creator segment was 4x the rest.
 Cache hit rate was perfect, that was the problem.

 Creator ID 8471 had 50,000 active fans.
 Every request routed to prefill-node-2.
 Exclusively.
 While nodes 0, 1, and 3 sat idle.
 The pure-hash routing had no load awareness at all.